Prize money: United Kingdom from 1801

 The multiplicity of prize money grades survived until 1918, with some refinements to include new ratings required for steamships.
-The Naval Agency and Distribution Act of 1864 was a permanent act, rather than one enacted at the start of a particular conflict, stating that prize money was to be distributed according to a Royal Proclamation or Order in Council issued when appropriate.
+The Naval Agency and Distribution Act 1864 (27 & 28 Vict. c.
+24) was a permanent act, rather than one enacted at the start of a particular conflict, stating that prize money was to be distributed according to a royal proclamation or Order in Council issued when appropriate.
 This act made no provision for privateers as the United Kingdom had signed the Declaration of Paris, which outlawed privateering by the ships of signatory nations.
-The Royal Proclamation on the division of prize money dated 19 May 1866 provided for a single admiral to receive, or several admiral to share, one-thirtieth of the prize money pool; a single captain or commanding officer to receive, or several share, one-tenth of the pool, and the residue to be allocated to officers and ratings in 10 classes in specified shares.
+The royal proclamation on the division of prize money dated 19 May 1866 provided for a single admiral to receive, or several admiral to share, one-thirtieth of the prize money pool; a single captain or commanding officer to receive, or several share, one-tenth of the pool, and the residue to be allocated to officers and ratings in 10 classes in specified shares.

-The Prize Courts Acts of 1894 provided that regulations for setting up of prize courts and on prize money should in future be initiated at the start of any war only by an Order in Council and not by Royal Proclamation.
-The Naval Prize Act 1918 changed the system to one where the prize money was no longer paid to the crews of individual ships, but into a common fund from which a payment was made to all naval personnel.
-The act also stated that no distribution until after the end of the war.
-The award of prize money in the two world wars were governed by this legislation, which was further modified in 1945 to allow for the distribution to be made to Royal Air Force (RAF) personnel who had been involved in the capture of enemy ships.
-The Prize Act, 1948, abolished the Crown prerogative of granting prize money or any money arising from Droits of the Crown in wartime.
+The Prize Courts Act 1894 (57 & 58 Vict. c.
+39) provided that regulations for setting up of prize courts and on prize money should in future be initiated at the start of any war only by an Order in Council and not by royal proclamation.
+The Naval Prize Act 1918 (8 & 9 Geo.
+5. c.
+30) changed the system to one where the prize money was no longer paid to the crews of individual ships, but into a common fund from which a payment was made to all naval personnel.
+The act also stated that no distribution would occur until after the end of the war.
+The award of prize money in the two world wars was governed by this legislation, which was further modified in 1945 to allow for the distribution to be made to Royal Air Force (RAF) personnel who had been involved in the capture of enemy ships.
+The Prize Act 1948 (12, 13 & 14 Geo.
+6. c.
+9) abolished the Crown prerogative of granting prize money or any money arising from droits of the Crown in wartime.